Last Update: 7/12/19

-Now, Florida hotel guests and resort visitors who slip and fall during their stay must spent more time and expense in proving up their claims in order to win their case and obtain monetary damages from the establishment whose actions (or inaction) caused them to be hurt.
+Now, Florida hotel guests and resort visitors who slip and fall during their stay must spend more time and expense in proving up their claims in order to win their case and obtain monetary damages from the establishment whose actions (or inaction) caused them to be hurt.
 However, Florida Statute 768.0755 is not the only Florida law that applies to slip and fall injuries in Florida hotels and resorts, (like slip and fall injuries in showers, tubs, pools, hot tubs, lobbies, etc.), Florida common law created by Florida court cases (”precedent”) also applies under the theory of premises liability.

 Premises Liability Damages for Hotel Slip and Fall Injuries under Florida Law – Basis for Injury Victim’s Legal Fight

 Premises liability damages against Florida hotels can be awarded when it can be shown, through admissible evidence, that the floors have flaws in their construction or the floors haven’t been properly maintained.
 Floors that have too much wax, too much water (or other liquid, like ocean spray, pool cleaners, etc.), or slippery stuff like pineapple pieces dropped from a drink can form the factual basis for a premises liability claim against a Florida hotel when a hotel patron or resort guest slips and falls.